 - Note: I’m still carrying around a selection of fountain pens with different coloured ink… these change from time to time.

 - I temporarily add the Pitt pens in when I think I’m going to do some value studies (but even as I’m typing this I’m wondering if I should just put the Ecoline back in for that purpose).
-If you want to know more about this I share the details inside some of the free Intro Lessons for Watercolour On Location.

 - And the other big change as mentioned yesterday is to upgrade my everyday sketching book to a Hahnemuhle A4 Landscape Watercolour book – this needs a separate article.